 The tomb of Hafez and its memorial hall, in memory of the Persian poet Hafez.
 One of the major tourist attraction in Shiraz, although I didn’t find anything special about this place (I must be weird).
 But this is the place where rests Hafez, a well-known poet all over the country.
 Most of the visitors are locals and poet lovers, who come to pay homage to the poet, visiting his mausoleum.
 Beautiful gardens surround the place.
 The entrance fee is 200000 rials (a little bit more than 4 euros).

 The tomb of Saadi, another Persian poet.
 Once again, this place is mainly popular among locals, since they probably know pretty well the poet’s works.
 I have to admit I didn’t know him before… Once again, beautiful gardens surround the tomb of Hafez.
 The entrance fee is 200000 rials as well (a little bit more than 4 euros).

 But also the Nasir Ol Molk mosque, apparently a must see.
-I made a mistake going there on a friday, therefore they didn’t let me get in (prayers day).
+I made a mistake going there on a Friday, therefore they didn’t let me get in (prayers day).
 I heard inside the mosque is a-maaaz-ing!
 I was with Iranian guys, and I didn’t get a chance to go back there.
 The Qavam house, which belonged to the Qavam family, influential merchants.
 And the Vakil Mosque (didn’t go there, again I was with my hosts).
+If you have the opportunity to taste Iran wine, do it (but be careful!).
+Shiraz wine is the most popular in Iran.
 Last but not least, Persepolis and Necropolis, a must see in Iran!

 - I wrote an article with a lot of travel tips before going to Iran (money, visa, safety…).
 Check it out!